potassco/coom-suite/README.md

 - Note that the direct conversion of COOM into facts is a mere serialization of the COOM model.
 We make use of a preprocessing encoding to translate the "serialized" facts into a set of "refined" facts, capturing the essence of a configuration problem.
-To show the "refined" facts, run with option `--show`.
+To show the "refined" facts, run with option `--show-facts`.
 This will print the facts to the console.

 ### Extending the workbench